andreabruera/novel_aficionados_dataset/README.md

 This dataset contains a collection of 59 out-of-copyright novels, that we obtained from Project Gutenberg (http://www.gutenberg.org/), an online library of free eBooks.

+## Why this dataset?

+This dataset was created for a specific, original NLP task, the Doppelgänger test, which focuses on evaluating the distributional representations of individual entities (the characters present in the novels).
+The Doppelgänger test evaluates whether each entity representation learned in one subcorpus (one half of a novel) can be correctly matched to its co-referring entity representation from another subcorpus (the second half of the same novel), choosing among all the other entity representations.
+The task is challenging in that the model must distinguish between very similar entities (people and entities engaged in shared activities in a common universe) using scarce data.

+## Main features

 The main features of this dataset are the following:

 - Only novels having a Wikipedia entry were selected, in order to carry out a cross-document referential task (see the paper);